phel-lang/phel-lang/Readme.md

 The rest of this Readme file documents on how to work with the compiler code.

+## Community

+Feel free to ask questions and join discussions on the [Phel Gitter channel](https://gitter.im/phel-lang/community).

 ## Build the documentation

 The documentation is build with [Zola](https://www.getzola.org/).
 To build and serve the documentation on a local machine, run: